|Resources for Your Patient|

 These recommendations were developed by the AGA, independent of Janssen

-- Please see Prescribing Information, including Boxed Warning for Remicade® (infliximab). , and full
+- Please see Important Safety Information, and full Prescribing Information, including Boxed Warning for Remicade® (infliximab).

 *The Grading of Recommendations Assessment, Development, and Evaluation (GRADE) system was used to evaluate the level of evidence and strength of recommendations.
 The level of evidence could range from “high” (very conﬁdent that the true eﬀect lies close to the estimate of the eﬀect), “moderate” (moderately conﬁdent in the eﬀect estimate; the true eﬀect is likely to be close to the estimate of eﬀect, but there is a possibility that it is substantially diﬀerent), “low” (conﬁdence in the estimate is limited; the true eﬀect may be substantially diﬀerent from the estimate of eﬀect), or “very low” (very little conﬁdence in the eﬀect estimate; the true eﬀect is likely to be substantially diﬀerent from the estimate of eﬀect).
 “The AGA recommends…” was used for “strong” recommendations (most individuals should receive the recommended course of action; formal decision aids are not likely to be needed to help individuals make decisions consistent with their values and preferences).
 “The AGA suggests” was used for “conditional” recommendations (diﬀerent choices would be appropriate for diﬀerent patients; decision aids may be useful in helping individuals in making decisions consistent with their values and preferences; clinicians should expect to spend more time with patients when working towards a decision).